hverboncoeur/Verboncoeur2024-JoG/README.md

 # Verboncoeur2024-JoG
-Code repository for processing data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
-Code for generating figures in the manuscript, including the `.afdesign` files (made with [Affinity Designer](https://affinity.serif.com/en-us/designer/), an Adobe Illustrator alternative) for making adjustments in future use.
+Code repository for calculating surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
 See [referencing section](#referencing) for appropriate citations.

-Data associated with this repository is [available on Zenodo]().
-Datasets that will allow the code to run are referenced in code comments.
+Data files associated with this repository are [available on Zenodo]() and otherwise linked within the scripts.

 ## This repository includes:
-1. Codes and associated files to reproduce each of the figures and supplemental figures (located in the code folder).
+1. Scripts and associated files to reproduce each of the figures and supplemental figures (located in the 'figure_scripts' folder).
-2. `.afdesign` files where we compiled final versions of some figures (located in the afdesign folder)
+2. `.afdesign` files where we compile and annotate final versions of figures (located in the 'afdesign' folder).
+[Affinity Designer](https://affinity.serif.com/en-us/designer/) is an Adobe Illustrator alternative.
 3. .png versions of each of the figures (located in the figures folder)

 ## Running the notebooks and setting up the environment: